 Artsleuth is another online art platform to sell paintings from Hong Kong.
-They promote you on website, on email and on social media.
+They promote you on the website, by email,l and on social media.

 Commission fee: 35%.
-Application process is quick and easy, check it here.
+The application process is quick and easy, check it here.

-Artzine displays work of international contemporary artists.
-You can create your own profile, your gallery, if you are selected by the jury.
+Artzine displays the work of international contemporary artists.
+You can create your profile, and your gallery if you are selected by the jury.
 They accept painting, collage, drawing, mixed media, limited edition prints and sculpture, and less digital art and photography.

 Create your free gallery here.
 Uploading and describing your works will take time but it is worth it!

-Artsy is All-in-one: online gallery, auction, fairs, shows and museum.
-They also have an data-driven algorithm to price your works.
+Artsy is All-in-one: online gallery, auction, fairs, shows, and museum.
+They also have a data-driven algorithm to price your work.
 Artsy sells Banksy and young artists at the same time.

 Not everyone is accepted, every application is reviewed and evaluated.
 To submit your pieces, click here.